Kythira

 - The caves near Agia Pelagia, Kalamos and Diakofti

-- The church of Agios Georgios (Saint George) on the rocky promontory which divided Kapsali bay into two
+- The church of Agios Georgios (Saint George) on the rocky promontory which divides Kapsali bay into two

 - The islet of Hytra opposite Chora.
 It is hollow and has a big sea cave inside, boats enter the cave and you can swim in the blue water